Tachyon711/welcomehome/README.md

 # Welcome Home

 > [!IMPORTANT]
-> This extension is particularly designed for Chromium.
-It is compatible in other browsers, but would need minor changes.
+> This extension is particularly designed for Chromium and Edge.
+It is compatible in other browsers, but may need minor changes.
 Release for Firefox will come soon.

 > [!WARNING]
 > This extension is unpacked and does not follow the usual installation process.
 Read the [instructions](https://github.com/Tachyon711/welcomehome#instruction) first.